ruby/syntax_suggest/README.md

   5  end
 ```

+> This project was previously named `dead_end` as it attempted to find dangling `end` keywords.
+The name was changed to be more descriptive and welcoming as part of the effort to merge it into [Ruby 3.2](https://bugs.ruby-lang.org/issues/18159#note-29).

 ## Installation in your codebase

 To automatically annotate errors when they happen, add this to your Gemfile: